Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Abstract

 \section{Abstract}

-Vision-language contrastive learning frameworks like CLIP enable learning representations from natural language supervision, and provide strong zero-shot classification capabilities.
-However, due to the nature of the supervisory signal in these paradigms, they lack the ability to learn localized features, leading to degraded performance on dense prediction tasks like segmentation and detection.
+Vision-language contrastive learning frameworks such as CLIP enable learning representations from natural language supervision and provide strong zero-shot classification capabilities.
+However, due to the nature of the supervisory signal in these paradigms, they lack the ability to learn localized features, leading to degraded performance on dense prediction tasks such as segmentation and detection.
 On the other hand, self-supervised learning methods have shown the ability to learn granular representations, complementing the high-level features in vision-language training.
-In this work, we present Harmony, a framework that combines vision-language training with discriminative and generative self-supervision to learn visual features that can be generalized across vision downstream tasks.
-Our framework is specifically designed to work on web-scraped data by not relying on negative examples and addressing the one-to-one correspondence issue using soft CLIP targets generated by an EMA model.
-We comprehensively evaluate Harmony across various vision downstream tasks and find that it significantly outperforms the baseline CLIP and the previously leading joint self and weakly-supervised methods, MaskCLIP and SLIP.
-Specifically, when comparing against these methods, Harmony shows superior performance in fine-tuning and zero-shot classification on ImageNet-1k, semantic segmentation on ADE20K, and both object detection and instance segmentation on MS-COCO, when pre-training a ViT-S/16 on CC3M.
-We also show that Harmony outperforms other self-supervised learning methods like iBOT and MAE across all tasks evaluated.
+In this work, we present Harmony, a framework that combines vision-language training with discriminative and generative self-supervision to learn visual features that can be generalized across different downstream vision tasks.
+Our framework is specifically designed to work on web-scraped data by not relying on negative examples in the self-supervised learning path and addressing the one-to-one correspondence issue using soft CLIP targets generated by an EMA model.
+Moreover, Harmony optimizes for five different objectives simultaneously, efficiently utilizing the supervision in each data example, making it even more suited in data-constrained settings.
+We comprehensively evaluate Harmony across various vision downstream tasks and find that it significantly outperforms the baseline CLIP and outperforms the previously leading joint self- and weakly supervised methods, SLIP, MaskCLIP, and DetailCLIP.
+Specifically, when compared against these methods, Harmony shows superior performance in linear-probing, fine-tuning, and zero-shot classification on ImageNet-1k, semantic segmentation on ADE20K, and both object detection and instance segmentation on MS-COCO, when pre-training a ViT-B on CC3M.
+We also show that Harmony outperforms SILC on detection, linear and fine-tuning classification, and outperforms other self-supervised learning methods like iBOT and MAE across all tasks evaluated.
 Our code is publicly available at \href{https://github.com/MohammedSB/Harmony}{https://github.com/MohammedSB/Harmony}.